You’ve seen all the euphoria from people who passed the bar exam.

 I love sharing these insights with you in a fun way.
 I get excited when I give you “aha!” moments.
 It makes my day when I get notes from bar takers saying how the nightmare is finally over or how they’re improving or excited (I tag every note like this in my inbox because they mean a lot to me).

-For my repeat attempt at the bar, it was about intentionally taking small steps to be prepared by the end of it.
+For my repeat attempt at the bar exam, it was about intentionally taking small steps to be prepared.
 To do that, I needed to enjoy the process.

 Granted, bar prep is pretty much the dryest activity in the world… How did I enjoy the process of bar prep?